spring-projects/spring-batch/CONTRIBUTING.md

 ## A Day in the Life of a Contributor

-* _Always_ work on topic branches (Typically use the Jira ticket ID as the branch name).
+* _Always_ work on topic branches (Typically use the Github issue ID as the branch name).
   - For example, to create and switch to a new branch for issue BATCH-123: `git checkout -b BATCH-123`
 * You might be working on several different topic branches at any given time, but when at a stopping point for one of those branches, commit (a local operation).
 * Please follow the "Commit Guidelines" described in this chapter of Pro Git: [https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines)